 3- Elastic Heel Counter!

-4- Lightweight But Supportive Shoes!
+4- Lightweight but Supportive Shoes!

 In case you followed all these steps and your kid is still having a hard time putting on the shoes, try warming up his feet by massaging them before putting the shoes or socks on.
 This will help desensitize the feet and will make him less sensitive to the touch.

 Kids with sensory issues have special needs that must be taken care of.
-I have not only given you a set of guidelines to follow when shopping for shoes for your kid with sensory issues, I have also explained the importance of wearing the right type of socks!
+I have not only given you a set of guidelines to follow when shopping for shoes for your kid with sensory issues, I have also explained you about the importance of wearing the right type of socks!

 “These are the worst shoes and socks in the world”

-“I love these shoes!!!!!
+“I love these shoes!
 They are the best shoes in the whole wide world!”